kav98/assignment-1-team-turing/README.md

 ### Questions:

 ## 2:
 The Euler integration calculates the velocity of the particle at time t + dt by using the acceleration at time t.
 This does not account for the fact that the acceleration is also changing based on the position of the particle!
 The Verlet integration method derives a more accurate velocity by averaging the acceleration before and after the position change, and also derives the position at time t + dt using the acceleration at time t.
+It does so by implementing some dynamic equations

 Overall, the Verlet integration takes into account the changing acceleration for the velocity, as well as the particle’s acceleration for the position, two things that Euler’s method did not do.